matrix-org/matrix-spec-proposals/proposals/3773-notifications-for-threads.md

 ### Backwards compatibility

-Trying to support backwards compatibility with the unread notifications count may prove finicky, seems doable.
+Trying to support backwards compatibility with the unread notifications count may prove finicky, but seems doable.
 Homeservers essentially need to track notifications in a per-thread context, and combine them if the client is not using the `unread_thread_notifications` flag for `/sync`.